 The Council received a number of recommendations regarding the Fish Propagation strategy in the 2014 Program, a strategy that recognizes the use of hatchery programs as tools to help meet the mitigation requirements of the Northwest Power Act.
 A general explanation before summarizing the specific recommendations: The Council developed the strategy's rationale, principles and general measures over the last couple of decades of interaction with fish and wildlife agencies and tribes, independent science review panels, conservation groups, Bonneville and the other federal agencies and others, and based on constant considerations of the best available science from numerous artificial production reviews and the most up-to-date policy and management considerations.
 The particular provisions in the 2014 Program were also crafted after substantial coordination and consultation on the recommendations at that time.
 2014 Program, at 76-78, 284-94.

 The bulk of the recommendations received by the Council in this amendment cycle are consistent with the substance of the program provisions, and none of the recommendations caused the Council to consider the need to revise these provisions by introducing new or significantly altered concepts.
 Also, substantial production programs and facilities are already implemented under the program, nearly all subject to significant multi-year implementation and funding commitments and all with extensive monitoring and evaluation elements.
-So with the exception that production activities as recommended by the Spokane Tribe of Indians should be one part of the considerations that Bonneville, the Spokane Tribe of Indians and others discuss as they collaborate to bring about the broad suite of mitigation actions in the Grand Coulee/Chief Joseph area called for in Part II of the draft Addendum, at 36-37, the Council did not identify in Part II a pressing implementation need with regard to production activities under the program.
+So, the Council concluded there was no need in this amendment cycle to revise the provisions of the 2014 Program.
+No entity commented on the draft to object to this approach.
+And with the exception that production activities as recommended by the Spokane Tribe of Indians should be one part of the considerations that Bonneville, the Spokane Tribe of Indians and others discuss as they collaborate to bring about the broad suite of mitigation actions in the Grand Coulee/Chief Joseph area called for in Part II (2020 Addendum, Part II, at 4-5), the Council did not identify in Part II a pressing implementation need with regard to production activities under the program.

 What the Council did need to address in the draft Addendum, consistent with a subset of the recommendations, was the role of artificial production in the program's goal, objectives and performance indicators, and how to assess at the program level the performance of artificial production in meeting the program's objectives.
-For this reason, Part I of the Addendum includes the following provisions related to artificial production and program performance:
+For this reason, Part I of the draft Addendum included the following provisions related to artificial production and program performance, provisions to be finalized later in 2020: